prathmeshgondkar/Uber-India-Mumbai-Data-Analytics-Project/README.md

 # 🚖 Uber India – Mumbai Data Analytics Project

-This project analyzes Uber ride data in **Mumbai** for the month of **July 2024**.
+This project analyses Uber ride data in **Mumbai** for **July 2024**.
 It uses **SQL**, **Excel**, and **Power BI** to transform raw booking data into actionable business insights.
-The project is modeled after a real-world Ola Data Analyst Case Study.
+The project is modelled after a real-world Ola Data Analyst Case Study.

 ---

 ## 📊 Project Objective

 - Understand **how Uber operates** in a specific Indian city (Mumbai)
-- Explore demand trends, revenue patterns, ride outcomes, and user behavior
+- Explore demand trends, revenue patterns, ride outcomes, and user behaviour
-- Demonstrate a complete data pipeline: **Cleaning → Processing → Visualization**
+- Demonstrate a complete data pipeline: **Cleaning → Processing Visualisation**

 ---